ABOUT YOUTH ADHD

-Attention-Deficit/Hyperactivity Disorder (ADHD) affects millions of teens, and often continues into adulthood.
-Teens with ADHD often act without thinking, are hyperactive, and have trouble focusing.
-These adolescents may also experience problems with social skills and self-esteem.
+Attention-Deficit/Hyperactivity Disorder (ADHD) affects millions of children, and often continues into adulthood.
+Children with ADHD often act without thinking, are hyperactive, and have trouble focusing.
+They may also experience problems with social skills and self-esteem.
 ADHD can impair a child’s ability to function socially, academically, and at home.

-Fortunately, with proper treatment, adolescents with ADHD can successfully live with and manage their symptoms.
-If your child is between the ages of 13-17, and you think he/she may have ADHD, please contact us by completing the questionnaire on the right or calling our office to learn more about this study.
+Fortunately, with proper treatment, children with ADHD can successfully live with and manage their symptoms.
+If your child is between the ages of 4-5, and you think he/she may have ADHD, please contact us to learn more about this study.

 Purpose of the study

-We are conducting a clinical trial to evaluate how effective a medication is for adolescents, ages 13-17, who have Attention Deficit/Hyperactivity Disorder (ADHD).
-If your teenage son or daughter participates in this trial, they will be regularly monitored and evaluated by our clinical and medical staff at each study visit.
+We are conducting a clinical trial to evaluate how effective a treatment is for children, ages 4-5, who have Attention Deficit/Hyperactivity Disorder (ADHD).
+If your son or daughter participates in this trial, they will be regularly monitored and evaluated by our clinical and medical staff at each study visit.

 Study participants receive the